 Natural disasters cause damage that can take years to repair.
-Analyzing your natural hazard risks ahead of time allows you to focus your attention and resources on the biggest risks—maximizing your funding potential.
-Our teams can design risk models that pinpoint areas of vulnerability and help you plan for how to use federal aid effectively before and after the disaster.
+Analyzing natural hazard risks ahead of time allows you to focus attention and resources on the biggest risks—maximizing your funding potential.
+Our teams can design risk models that pinpoint areas of vulnerability and help you plan for how to use federal aid effectively, before and after the disaster.

 Crafting comprehensive plans and running exercises

 Communities in the path of a natural disaster know that it’s not a question of if, but when.
-That’s why comprehensive planning is so critical—our experts can help you develop robust hazard mitigation plans, continuity of operations plans, response plans, and emergency preparedness exercises that get you ready for what’s ahead.
+That’s why comprehensive emergency management planning is so critical—we can help you develop robust hazard mitigation plans, continuity of operations plans, response plans, and emergency preparedness exercises that get you ready for what’s ahead.

 Navigating complex insurance requirements

 How do you maximize your FEMA preparedness funding each year without losing it?
-How can you reduce insurance costs for the residents and businesses in your community?
-Insurance plays a key role in disaster preparedness, and our risk management and insurance experts can show you what steps to take now to get—and keep—federal funding when disaster strikes.
+How can you reduce insurance costs for residents and businesses in your community?
+Insurance plays a key role in disaster preparedness.
+Our risk management and insurance experts can show you what steps to take now to get—and keep—federal funding when disaster strikes.